ay-lab/dcHiC/README.md

 ## Special Specifications

-The blacklists are taken from a comprehensive study of problematic regions in the genome, dubbed the ENCODE blacklists.
+Genome blacklisted regions are taken from a comprehensive study of problematic regions in high-throughput sequencing experiments, dubbed the ENCODE blacklists.
+These are available in the "files" directory.
 See the study <a href = "https://www.nature.com/articles/s41598-019-45839-z">here</a> and the full blacklists from the Boyle Lab <a href= "https://github.com/Boyle-Lab/Blacklist/tree/master/lists">here</a>.

 Differential calling uses a large amalgmation of p-values across chromosomes to increase power.
 If more than 1/5 of chromosomes (specified in -chrFile) have some type of removal, either from SV filtering or manual removal, differential calling will instead be done on a chromosome-by-chromosome level.
 If there are only _some_ removals (in up to 1/5 of chromosomes), differential calling will be done chromosome-wise for those affected and together for the rest.